|

 Visigothic site of Recopolis

-The group, including ArchaeoSpain staff, will be staying at Posada de Zorita Guest House, just five-minute walk down from the castle.
-The students will be sharing double-triple rooms with bathroom and air conditioning.
+The group, including ArchaeoSpain staff, will be staying at Posada de Zorita guest house, a five-minute walk down from the castle.
+The students will be sharing double and triple rooms with en suite bathrooms and air conditioning.

 dates & fees